-The Cogswell District is one of the biggest city-building projects in the history of Halifax.
+The Cogswell District is the biggest city-building projects in the history of Halifax.

 A new neighbourhood will soon be built – where the Cogswell Interchange now stands – designed to connect downtown with the north end and waterfront, creating a stronger, more inclusive network of communities.